bozhidarklouchek/slovcho/README.md

 Slovcho's a React application that utilises npm as a package manager and flask as server architecture.
 It utilises NLP models in its backend in order to classify style and correct errors.

+The following files have been extracted from the codebase in order to make it clear the key parts of the submission.

 ## NLP Models

 It comes with three models: